-Of all the hotels in Santa Monica, Casa del Mar has always been my favorite.
+Of all the hotels in Santa Monica, Casa del Mar has always been a favorite.

-It's one of the few hotels in Santa Monica located right on the sand and beach.
-It's also one of the most historic and elegant structures within city limits.
+It's one of the few hotels in Santa Monica located steps from the sand.
+It's also one of the most historic and elegant.

-Catch restaurant overlooking the sand and sea serves up market-fresh fish dishes for lunch, dinner, and brunch under the seasoned eye of Managing Chef Sven Mede.
+The ocean view Catch restaurant serves up market-fresh fish dishes for lunch, dinner, and brunch under the sharp eye of Managing Chef Sven Mede.

-Dinner at Catch Restaurant is always a special treat, but Sunday brunch offers so many wonderful choices...
-Our personal favorites, however, are the dungeness crab florentine and lemon and ricotta pancakes with blueberries and creme fraiche.
+Dinner at Catch Restaurant is always a special treat, but Sunday brunch offers so many excellent choices... our personal favorites are the Dungeness crab florentine and lemon and ricotta pancakes with blueberries and creme fraiche.

 It's easy to find a room or suite with views of the Pacific Ocean, many with balconies.
 So if your dream is to drift off to sleep to the sound of waves crashing, Casa del Mar has your room.

-While the place is historic, the technology has kept pace with the times.
-All guest rooms sport the latest technology, including flat-screen televisions, wireless internet access, and iPod docking stations.
+Plus all the latest technology needed to stay in touch will you're away.
+All guest rooms feature the latest technology, including flat-screen televisions, wireless internet access, and iPod docking stations.

 This is a pretty good overview of the hotel filmed by a recent guest and published on Youtube: